Methodology

 The Department for Education’s (DfE) Childcare Experiences Survey programme was funded by the DfE and designed and delivered internally.
 To follow is information on how the data was obtained, the design and delivery of the research instrument, the methodology applied and the quality and reliability of the data.

-The survey programme consists of six waves of initial data collection, each with a cohort of parents who have recently applied to use the working families childcare entitlement, plus a follow up for each cohort- totally 12 data collection rounds.
-Wave 1 (the current sample) was designed to be a pilot study.
+The survey programme plan consists of up to six waves of initial data collection, each with a new cohort of parents who have recently applied to use the working families childcare entitlement.
+Subject to consent, the cohort will be invited to take part in a follow up survey approximately 6 months after the initial data collection, providing yup to 12 data collections.
+Wave 1 acted as a pilot study.
+This publication presents findings from Wave 2.

 Research Aim